The Letter to the Galatians

 22 And I was unknown by face to the congregations of Judaea, the ones in Messiah,

 And: Grk. de, conj.
 I was: Grk. eimi, impf. mid.
 See verse 7 above. unknown: Grk. agnoeō, pres. pass. part., to be without personal knowledge of something; be ignorant, be uniformed. by face: Grk. prosōpon, the front part of the human head, by which someone is identified, but used here in the sense of personal encounter. to the congregations: pl. of Grk. ekklēsia.
 See verse 2 above. of Judaea: Grk.
 Ioudaia, a transliteration of the Latin provincial name of Iudaea.
 In the LXX Ioudaia translates Heb.
-Y'hudah ("praised," SH-3063), Judea or the Kingdom of Judah, first in Ruth 1:1.
+Y'hudah ("praised"), Judea or the Kingdom of Judah, first in Ruth 1:1.
 The territorial name of Ioudaia could refer to:

 (1) the historic territory of that lay between Samaria on the north and Idumea on the south.
 Judea was bounded on the west by the Mediterranean Sea and the east by the Jordan River (Acts 1:8).
 (See the map.)
 (2) the Roman province of Judaea formed in AD 6, comprised of Samaria, Judea and Idumea with its capital at Caesarea (Acts 2:9; 10:37).
 (See the map.)
 The second meaning is most likely intended here.